 At Orgill, we value the joy that music can bring to our children’s lives and we believe that we can improve mental wellbeing through developing a deep love for music.
 We aim to fully immerse children in the world of music by allowing them to appreciate and experience different styles and genres of music.
 We want to equip children with the skills they need to improvise and compose within different styles of music, providing opportunities to develop these skills in each unit of work.
 Children leave Orgill with a thorough understanding of the inter-related dimensions and history of music, ready to continue their musical journey in secondary school.

 We offer a wide range of extra-curricular activities for our children with the aim of providing as much exposure and choice as possible.
 Children in Early Years and Key Stage 1 are able to join our singing club focusing on developing confidence and building upon their repertoire of music through familiar songs.
 In Key Stage 2, children can join our thriving choir where they are given the opportunity to compete in local music festivals and experience performing as part of the world’s largest choir at the Young Voices concerts.
-Children are given the opportunity to develop their musical skills further by joining recorder and ukulele club where they can perform in groups.
+Children are given the opportunity to develop their musical skills further by joining instrument clubs where they can perform in groups.
 Our music curriculum is incredibly broad and is accessible to all, teachers are experienced in tailoring lessons for the needs of all pupils as well as having access to specialised SEND resources where this is necessary.